 WWE Raw viewership/ratings for this week

-Monday’s live edition of WWE RAW, featuring Bobby Lashley defeating The Miz for the WWE Title in the main event, drew an average of 1.884 million viewers on the USA Network, according to Showbuzz Daily.
+Monday’s live edition of WWE RAW, featuring Randy Orton vs. AJ Styles in the main event, drew an average of 1.900 million viewers on the USA Network, according to Showbuzz Daily.

-RAW ranked #8 for the night in viewership on cable, up from last week’s #12 spot, and behind Tucker Carlson Tonight, Rachel Maddow Show, The Five, Hannity, The Ingraham Angle, Last Word and Special Report.
+RAW ranked #10 for the night in viewership on cable, down from last week’s #8 spot, and behind Tucker Carlson Tonight, Rachel Maddow Show, Hannity, The Five, The Ingraham Angle, FOX News Primetime, Last Word, Special Report, and All In.

-RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.58, up from last week’s #1 ranked 0.57.
-This is the sixth straight week RAW has had the #1 spot.
-Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.323 million viewers, ranking #8 on the Cable Top 150 with a 0.25 rating in the key demo.
+RAW ranked #1 for the night on the Cable Top 150, with an average 18-49 demographic rating of 0.55, up from last week’s #1 ranked 0.58.
+This is the seventh straight week RAW has had the #1 spot.
+Tucker Carlson Tonight on FOX News topped the night on cable in viewership with 3.366 million viewers, ranking #4 on the Cable Top 150 with a 0.29 rating in the key demo.

-This is the seventh week where RAW had no football competition, and because of that the show took the #1 spot in the key demo for the sixth week in a row.
-RAW was down 0.32% from last week’s viewership, and up 1.75% in the key demographic rating.
-This week’s 18-49 rating is on the higher end of what the show has been doing.
+This is the eighth week where RAW had no football competition, and because of that the show took the #1 spot in the key demo for the seventh week in a row.
+RAW was up 0.85% from last week’s viewership, but down 5.2% in the key demographic rating, and tied with the January 11 episode to be the third-lowest rated key demo rating this year.

-This week’s RAW also held its audience better than recent episodes have.
-The audience increased from hour 1 to hour 2 for the first time since the season premiere on October 19.
-The drop from hour 1 to hour 3 was only 5.2%, which is the smallest drop since July.
+This was the best RAW viewership since the Legends Night special on January 4, and the second-best number since the ThunderDome debut on August 24 of last year.

 Below is our 2021 RAW Viewership Tracker: